Iván Héjjas: Early life (1890–1918)

 Iván Héjjas was born into a wealthy peasant family with Transylvanian roots in Kecskemét on 19 January 1890, as a son of Mihály Héjjas (1860–1928) and Teréz Battlay (1866–1950).
 Iván had five brothers (Mihály Jr., Aurél, Tibor, Endre and Elek) and three sisters.
 Iván finished his secondary studies at the Higher Commercial School of Arad in 1909.
 Due to the influence of his godfather, he got a job as a bank clerk at the local branch of the People's Bank (Népbank).
 He worked as an assistant accountant at the Nagykőrös Economic Bank Ltd. in 1910.
 He was employed in the same position by the Kecskemét Commercial and Industrial Credit Institute in 1913.

-The left-wing emigrant newspaper Bécsi Magyar Újság claimed in an 1921 article that Héjjas, according to an alleged police file, committed embezzlement against his mistress, a much older Jewish woman in 1911.
+The left-wing emigrant newspaper Bécsi Magyar Újság claimed in a 1921 article that Héjjas, according to an alleged police file, committed embezzlement against his mistress, a much older Jewish woman in 1911.
 According to the article, she died under suspicious circumstances soon afterwards.
 To avoid being charged with embezzlement, Héjjas fled to the Balkan Peninsula and fought in Balkan Wars.
 Just prior to the First World War, Héjjas entered the service of Wilhelm, Prince of Albania in 1914, becoming his adviser.
 During his stay in Albania, Héjjas became familiar with the guerrilla warfare during the peasant revolt.
 Historian Balázs Kántás considered he was involved in the attempts of Austria-Hungary and the German Empire to colonize the Balkans.
 Héjjas reached the rank of major within the Albanian army.

 Héjjas left Albania and returned to Austria-Hungary in 1916 to join the Austro-Hungarian Armed Forces as a volunteer with dozens of Bosnian and Albanian militiamen.
 He was enlisted to the Imperial and Royal 68th Infantry Regiment.
 He was promoted to the rank of reserve first lieutenant in November 1916.
 By the end of the First World War, he was a fighter pilot at the Austro-Hungarian Aviation Troops.